Shen Yun Responds to New York Times Article ‘Riddled With Inaccuracies’

 Falun Gong practitioners at the National Mall in Washington on July 20, 2023.
 Samira Bouaou/The Epoch Times

 “Shen Yun and the Fei Tian schools were founded by people who practice the Falun Gong faith, and ours is a religious community.
-It informs how we study, how we work, and how we live,” the statement said.
+It informs how we study, how we work, and how we live,” the statement reads.

-Falun Gong is a traditional Chinese spiritual discipline that focuses on self improvement and meditative exercises.
+Falun Gong is a traditional Chinese spiritual discipline that focuses on self-improvement and meditative exercises.

-“The schools’ educational philosophy is rooted in tradition, and a key element of that is the belief in the value of hard work and the development of personal resiliency.
-Students who enroll in Fei Tian opt in to this idea, with the full support of their parents.”
+“The schools’ educational philosophy is rooted in tradition, and a key element of that is the belief in the value of hard work and the development of personal resiliency,“ the statement reads. ”Students who enroll in Fei Tian opt in to this idea, with the full support of their parents.”

 Omission of Key Information

-In recent years, the paper has periodically produced hit pieces against the Falun Gong diaspora in the United States, and particularly against successful companies started by Falun Gong practitioners.
+In recent years, the paper has periodically produced hit pieces against the Falun Gong diaspora in the United States, particularly against successful companies started by Falun Gong practitioners.

 Near the end of the latest New York Times article, authors Nicole Hong and Michael Rothfeld indicate that they don’t know why state labor authorities opened an alleged inquiry.

 The FBI marked the man as “potentially armed and dangerous” after he was spotted near the Shen Yun campus in upstate New York last year.
-He was subsequently arrested and is facing charges for possession of illegal firearms.
+He was subsequently arrested and is facing charges of possession of illegal firearms.

 The New York Times headquarters in New York City on Dec.
 7, 2009.
 (Mario Tama/Getty Images)